dynatrace-oss/opentelemetry-metric-java/README.md

 At the moment, this exporter **only supports string-value attributes**.
 This means that if attributes of any other type are used, they will be **ignored** and **only** the string-value attributes are going to be sent to Dynatrace.

-Support for typed attributes is being worked on, and this exporter will be updated once that functionality is done.
+Support for typed attributes is being worked on, and this exporter will be updated once that functionality is available.

 #### The `Attributes` interface